 A human answering service

 A person takes a message and forwards it.
-Slower, message-first instead of booking-first, and a bank of agents can still jam up on the morning after a storm when every roofer in town is routing overflow to the same service.
+Message-first rather than booking-first, no roofing or storm intake behind it, and a bank of agents can jam up the morning after a storm, when every roofer in the county is routing overflow to the same service.

 -